adi356/4280-P4_ASMcompiler/README.md

-# 4280 Project 4 ASM compiler
+# Compilers Project 4 ASM compiler

 ## How to run
 1. run make clean command to clean any old builds